kounch/psxc_xpandr/README.md

 ### Can it brick my console?

 The probability is almost none, as none of the original files in the console are modified.
-A lot of work has been made to try to make it as failsafe as possible, however, no warranties are made or responsabilities taken for any damage that you could make to your console by using it.
+A lot of work has been made to try to make it as failsafe as possible, however, no warranties are made or responsibilities taken for any damage that you could make to your console by using it.
 Please, don't do if you if you are not sure of what you are doing.

 ### How does it work?

-The file `LUPDATA.bin` inside the folder `691843bb-62d6-4423-a105-19c06af91a8` is a Shell script (source available [here](https://github.com/kounch/psxc_xpandr)), encrypted and signed so that the internal update system of an original PlayStation Classic recognizes it, copies it to a temporary directory an executes its contents.
+The file `LUPDATA.bin` inside the folder `691843bb-62d6-4423-a105-19c06af91a8` is a Shell script (source available [here](https://github.com/kounch/psxc_xpandr)), encrypted and signed so that the internal update system of an original PlayStation Classic recognises it, copies it to a temporary directory an executes its contents.
-Then, the script stops the main console menu, mounts virtually files and folders from the USB stick, reconfigures temporarily the system, editing if necessary the database copy using the included sqlite3 binary, and launchs again the main menu software.
+Then, the script stops the main console menu, mounts virtually files and folders from the USB stick, reconfigures temporarily the system, editing if necessary the database copy using the included sqlite3 binary, and launches again the main menu software.
 This way, if the PlayStation Classic is powered off, and then started again without the USB drive, everything should work as if no modifications were made.

 ### I have deleted a game folder, but the game is still shown

-If you are using `Game.ini` files, just delete the `custom.db` file from the USB media and poweroff, removing the power cable.
+If you are using `Game.ini` files, just delete the `custom.db` file from the USB media and power off, removing the power cable.
 Connect the power again, and start the console with the USB drive attached.
 The game database will be recreated from scratch, using only the existing folders.
 If you changed manually the database file, you have to remove the corresponding entries in `GAME` and `DISC` tables.

 ### Is the `custom.db` file always edited on start?